 knowledge on DM1 (WP2).
 Pathways are validated in cell and mouse models available to the consortium (WP3) and new drugs

 targeting these pathways will be validated in medium-throughput cellular screens (WP4).

-For a more detailed explanation please see the patient leaflets.
+For a more detailed explanation please see the patient leaflet.

 Results achieved thus far

 Based on the during the OPTIMISTIC study collected blood samples 27 RNA and more than 400 protein expression profiles before and after the therapy were generated.
 RNA biomarkers associated with the disease causing mutation as well as the response to therapy were identified.
 Interestingly, the RNA biomarkers associated with both returned towards more normal levels in patients responding well to the therapy.
 As such, these targets are of high interest for the ongoing research into the discovery of druggable pathways.
-Furthermore, the analysis of the protein expression profiles, as well as the combination of RNA and protein profiles (Proteogenomics) are currently being implemented.
+For more details, please see the associated publication ‘Clinical improvement of DM1 patients reflected by reversal of disease-induced gene expression in blood‘ in BMC Medicine.